samuelajackson/samuelajackson.github.io/index.md

 title:Welcome to Samuel Jackson's github page! description:This is where you can find my repositories and whatnot.

-## Welcome to GitHub Pages
+## Welcome to Samuel Jackson's github page!

-You can use the [editor on GitHub](https://github.com/samuelajackson/samuelajackson.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is where you can find my repositories and whatnot.

 ### Markdown